digitaldesaster/flask_tailwind_installer/ReadMe.md

 ### 2. Create and Activate a Virtual Environment

-Create and activate the virtual environment:
+Create and activate the virtual environment and open the project in VSCode

 - **macOS and Linux:**